Watsontao/Watsontao.github.io/_pages/about.md

 ---

-I'm a third year undergraduate student from [School of EECS](https://jitong.lut.edu.cn/), [Lanzhou University of Technology](https://www.lut.edu.cn/).
+I'm a third year undergraduate student majoring in software engineering at the [School of Computer and Communication](https://jitong.lut.edu.cn/),  [Lanzhou University of Technology](https://www.lut.edu.cn/).